Your membership has expired

 2018 Model Redesign Year

-This coupelike SUV's recent update didn't change the ultimately underwhelming SUV's mundane handling, unsettled ride, and restricted outward visibility.
-Fortunately, Mitsubishi dropped the convoluted infotainment touchpad system in favor of more user-friendly volume and tune knobs, and a touchscreen that's easier to navigate.
+The coupelike Eclipse Cross has underwhelming handling, an unsettled ride, and restricted outward visibility.
+But Mitsubishi has given the SUV a touchscreen that's easier to navigate, along with user-friendly volume and tuning knobs.
 The lackluster 1.5-liter turbo four-cylinder and continuously variable transmission move the all-wheel-drive SUV decently around town, but it runs out of steam merging onto highways, and its 24 mpg overall isn't impressive.
 While the driver's seat is short on support, it's easy to get into and out of the cabin, and rear-seat room is generous.
 BSW, RCTW, and highway-speed AEB are optional.

 Notable Changes